R.I.C.E

 15 - 17 February

-- All submitted categories are collected with repeats discarded.
+• All submitted award names are collected with repeats discarded.

-- The coordinator groups similar categories together at their discretion.
+• The coordinator groups similar awards together at their discretion.

-- Which category "groups" should be used for the rest of the event
+• Which award "groups" should be used for the rest of the event

-- Which category name & description should represent that group
+• Which award name & description should represent that group

 22 February